Garage Door Cost and Pricing Factors

 Residential single-car doors (nominally 8×7 ft or 9×7 ft) occupy the lower cost band.
 Double-car doors (typically 16×7 ft) carry higher material and labor costs due to heavier panel weight and larger spring assemblies.
 Commercial sectional doors, rolling steel doors, and high-cycle industrial doors operate in a separate cost tier defined by cycle-life ratings, insulation R-values, and load specifications set by manufacturers in compliance with DASMA (Door & Access Systems Manufacturers Association International) guidelines.

-The purpose and scope of this directory resource covers the full range of service categories indexed here.
+The purpose and scope of this provider network resource covers the full range of service categories indexed here.

 How it works